 Here is an interview with the CEO of Ford, Alan Mulally.

 It's good all the way through, but especially from minutes 12'-16'30".
 He tells a great story of a highly visible moment where he found a way to use the traffic light system to get his people to know that covering up poor performance is a worse sin that the results themselves.
-You get to hear how quick it can be to change a cultural norm with the right leadership behavior.
+You get to hear how quick it can be to change a cultural norm with the right leadership behaviour.

-Remember that culture is the patterns of behavior that is encouraged over time.
-At Ford, the pattern of behavior that had been encouraged was to "look good" and make out that everything was fine.
+Remember that culture is the patterns of behaviour that is encouraged over time.
+At Ford, the pattern of behaviour that had been encouraged was to "look good" and make out that everything was fine.
 So everyone presents their own area as doing fine, even though the culture was loosing $17bn.
 To build an Achievement culture, transparency is the first step - you cannot improve if you cannot acknowledge where there are problems.

 Thank you to our client Christine Boulton, champion of the culture journey in the Water Corporation, Western Australia, for sending me through this link.

 Carolyn is the CEO of Walking the Talk and author of 'Walking the Talk: Building a Culture for Success' (Random House).